 The hotels and resorts listed are divided by beach area to simplify your choices on the island.
 Phuket is thick with development, so our list is but a small selection, according to each beach.
-Nowadays, hotels do not always publish rack rates -- instead the rates are governed by occupancy.
 In Phuket, the high-season peaks from December 15 to January 15, when rates are at their most expensive.
-If the rate is marked "from," it means no rack rate is available, and the price has been based on Internet rates for high season.
 In low season, rates can drop 30% to 50%.

-One of Phuket's best tourist beaches, Kata is a wide strip of soft sand and rolling surf.
-Rent an umbrella, get a massage, or grab a kayak or surfboard and hit the waves (there's good surf May-Oct).
-Unfortunately, the best beachfront real estate is taken up by the sprawling Phuket Club Med (tel.
-07633-0455; www.clubmed.com), an all-inclusive, club-style resort, but the beach is open to all.
-After dark, Kata comes alive in the bars and music cafes along the beach roads.
+One of Phuket’s best tourist beaches, Kata is a wide strip of soft, white sand and rolling surf, with Kata Noi located beyond a headland to the south.
+Rent an umbrella, get a massage, or grab a kayak or surfboard and hit the waves (there’s decent surf April–November).
+Prime beachfront real estate on Kata Beach itself is taken up by the sprawling Phuket Club Med (www.clubmed.com; tel.
+07633-0455; rates from 5,000B), an all-inclusive, club-style resort, but its beach is open to all.
+In the evening, Kata comes alive in the tasteful bars and music cafes along the beach roads.

 Bang Thao Bay (The Laguna Resort Complex)